In case you don’t know by now, here are a couple of handy facts:

 Now, the flavor is left behind because garlic juices have seeped into the bowl.
 And when you then make salad in the bowl, the garlic flavor is transferred to the salad – so some sort of garlic matter is being carried over.

-I discussed this with several of our Success Team RDNs as well as with Joanna Baker of Everyday Nutrition and we all agreed that while we could not say that a salad made this way would be Elimination worthy low FODMAP, that perhaps it could be a mid-point between Elimination and Challenging yourself with an actual piece of garlic.
+I discussed this with several of our Success Team RDs as well as with Joanna Baker of Everyday Nutrition and we all agreed that while we could not say that a salad made this way would be Elimination worthy low FODMAP, that perhaps it could be a mid-point between Elimination and Challenging yourself with an actual piece of garlic.

 Scaredy Cats Unite!

-So if you have been missing garlic AND have also been scared to actually try out a piece of garlic, maybe this technique could be your gateway towards broadening your culinary and FODMAP horizons.
+So, if you have been missing garlic and have also been scared to actually try out a piece of garlic, maybe this technique could be your gateway towards broadening your culinary and FODMAP horizons.